ANNUAL RENEWAL ASSESSMENT

 What We Assess

-Our annual patient assessment is a systematic, comprehensive evaluation covering all aspects of health and function:
+Our annual assessment renewal is a systematic, comprehensive evaluation covering all aspects of health and function.
+Note: An Initial Assessment must be completed before scheduling this renewal service.

 Physical Health Assessment